Federal district: Australia

 The Jervis Bay Territory is an internal territory of the Commonwealth of Australia, surrendered by the state of New South Wales in 1915 to the Commonwealth Government so that the landlocked Australian Capital Territory would have maritime access.
 Due to the terms of the Jervis Bay Territory Acceptance Act, the laws of the ACT apply to the Jervis Bay Territory, and it was administered by the Department of the Interior (and later by the Department of the Capital Territory) as if it were part of the Australian Capital Territory, although it has always been a separate Commonwealth territory.
 In 1988, when the ACT achieved self-government by the Australian Capital Territory (Self-Government) Act, the Department of the Arts, Sport, the Environment, Tourism and Territories took over responsibility for the JBT's administration, and it has since been administered by various Commonwealth departments responsible to the Minister for Territories.

 Mexico

-The former Federal District was converted into Mexico City in January 2016.
+The former Federal District (Distrito Federal or D.F.) was officially converted into Mexico City (Ciudad de México or CDMX) in January 2016.